mapsme/borders/mwm_size_prediction/README.md

 # MWM size prediction model

-The web application uses a data-science-based model to predict size MWM files compiled from the borders.
+The web application uses a data-science-based model to predict the size of MWM file compiled on some area.
 Here described are the efforts that were undertaken to build such a prediction model.
 The serialized model resides at `web/app/data/` in the `model.pkl` and `scaler.pkl` files.
-Its first variant was trained only on county-level data and is valid at limited parameters range (see web/app/config.py for the model limitations).
+Its first variant was trained only on county-level data and is valid at limited parameters range (see `web/app/config.py` for the model limitations).
 Now we try to extend the model to predict also province-level regions.